nuhaalbadi/YouTube_ArabicHateSpeech/README.md

-# Characterization, Detection, and Personalization of Religiously Intolerant Arabic Videos

-This repo contains the data used in our CSCW 2022 paper titled 'Deradicalizing YouTube: Characterization, Detection, and Personalization of Religiously Intolerant Arabic Videos'
+This repo contains the data used in our CSCW 2022 paper titled **'Deradicalizing YouTube: Characterization, Detection, and Personalization of Religiously Intolerant Arabic Videos'**

-Please cite our paper if you find our data helpful for your research:
+Please cite our paper if you find any of our data helpful for your research:

 ```
 @article{albadi2022Deradicalizing,